paulkite/simplehotels/README.txt

 3) Map view.
 Show the location of the hotel on a map.

-*note: media URLs should append https://media.expedia.com
+*note: media URLs should prepend https://media.expedia.com